-Information on new school entrants can be found on the council's website, www.eastdunbarton.gov.uk Enrolment is in January each year.
+Information on new school entrants can be found on the council's website, www.eastdunbarton.gov.uk.
+Enrolment is in January each year.
 Pupils should be registered in only one school for their catchment area.
 Information about the school, can be found on the school website.
 Parents/carers who want to send their child to a school other than the catchment school must make a placing request.
-Parents/carer of pupils who have moved into the catchment area or who wish their child to transfer to the school, should contact the school office for information.
+Parents/carers of pupils who have moved into the catchment area or who wish their child to transfer to the school, should contact sharedservices.education@eastdunbarton.gov.uk